31 Canadian Brigade Group: 1997 to Present

 31 Canadian Brigade Group (CBG) was recreated on 1 April 1997, with its headquarters located in London, replacing the London Militia District (LMD).
 Resulting from a major restructuring of the army, it was established as one of ten reserve brigade groups organized across Canada.

 Brigade composition

 Overview

-31 CBG is an infantry-focused reserve brigade comprising 12 units in addition to the brigade headquarters in London.
-These units are spread out over southern and south-western Ontario, in London, Sarnia, Windsor, Guelph, Hamilton, St. Thomas, Waterloo, Burlington, Stratford, Owen Sound, Barrie, Cambridge, Kitchener, and Chatham.
-The Grey and Simcoe Foresters also provide support to the 4th Canadian Division as part of the Arctic Response Company Group, supporting communities in northern Ontario and northern Canada.
+31 CBG is an infantry-focused reserve brigade comprising 13 units in addition to the brigade headquarters in London.
+These units are spread out over southern and south-western Ontario, in London, Sarnia, Windsor, Guelph, Hamilton, St. Thomas, St. Catherines, Waterloo, Burlington, Stratford, Cambridge, Kitchener, and Chatham.
+The Royal Highland Fusiliers of Canada provide a mortar platoon to 31 CBG, along with performing their light infantry duties.